arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 to match documents where 'description' contains a phrase 'quick brown'

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER PHRASE(doc.description, [ 'quick brown' ], 'text_en')
       RETURN doc

 or

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER PHRASE(doc['description'], [ 'quick brown' ], 'text_en')
       RETURN doc

 or

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER ANALYZER(PHRASE(doc['description'], [ 'quick brown' ]), 'text_en')
       RETURN doc